-The kidneys are two organs located on either side of your spine in the middle of your back, just above the waist.
-They perform several life-sustaining roles: They cleanse your blood by removing waste and excess fluid, maintain the balance of salt and minerals in your blood, and help regulate blood pressure.
+The kidneys are two organs located in your midsection on either side of your spine in the middle of your back, just above the waist.
+They clean your blood, keep the balance of salt and minerals in your blood, and help control blood pressure.

 What Causes Chronic Kidney Disease?

 Kidneys that don't work well for longer than 3 months is called chronic kidney disease (CKD).
 It's dangerous, because you may not have any symptoms until a lot of damage, that often can't be repaired, has happened.